Is a Japan Rail Pass Worth It? (2025 Update After Cost Increase)

 Local Transport Cards

-As you can’t use a JR Rail Pass on many forms of local transport within the cities, if you are staying for more than a few days, it’s worth picking up a prepaid IC transport card.
+As you can’t use a JR Rail Pass on many forms of local transport within the cities, you’ll want to pick up a prepaid IC transport card.

 You add money to these in advance and then just tap on and off all local transport.